Czech Republic - Persons with disabilities

 Mobility allowance

-The amount of this allowance depends on the type and price of the aid.
-Three categories exist.
+The amount of this grant depends on the type and price of the aid.
+Several categories exist.

-The allowance for an aid with a price below CZK 10,000 is provided to individuals or families with income of less than eight times the living minimum (see Jargon busters).
-In such a case the applicant pays 10% of the aid, or at least CZK 1,000.
+The grant for an aid with a price below CZK 10,000 is provided to individuals or families with income of less than eight times the living minimum (see Jargon busters).
+In such a case the applicant pays at least CZK 1,000.

-The allowance for an aid with a price above CZK 10,000 is provided regardless of family or individual income.
+The grant for an aid with a price above CZK 10,000 is provided regardless of family or individual income.
 The applicant pays 10% of the aid.
-The Labour Office may lower the deductible in the case of low income, at least CZK 1,000.
+The Labour Office may lower the deductible in the case of low income to at least CZK 1,000.
+The maximum amount of the grant is CZK 350,000 (CZK 500,000 in the case of vertical and inclined lifting platforms).

-The motor vehicle allowance is defined given the income of individual or family.
+The amount of the special aid grant for motor vehicles is defined on the basis of the household’s income.
 The minimum amount is CZK 100,000, the maximum amount is CZK 200,000.

-The total maximum amount of allowance for an aid is CZK 800,000 within 60 calendar months or CZK 850,000 with respect to a staircase lift.
+The total maximum amount of the special aid grant is CZK 800,000 per 60 calendar months or CZK 850,000 if lifting devices are involved.

 Identification card for persons with disabilities